 This homemade mangonada is a Mexican frozen smoothie made with chamoy sauce, frozen mangos and Tajin seasoning, the perfect blend of sweet, tart, salt, and spicy!
 It's so refreshing.

 Looking for a refreshing slushy drink on a hot day, my friends?
 Look no further than the Mangonada!
 Talk about a delicious treat.

-The mangonada is a traditional Mexican drink made with mango, Tajin seasoning and chamoy sauce.
+The mangonada is a traditional Mexican drink made with mango, chamoy, and Tajin seasoning.
 It is essentially a mango slushy with lots of extra flavor swirled in, and I think you'll find it rather addictive.

 The flavor is a mix of sweet, sour, salty and spicy from the combination of chamoy sauce, Tajin seasoning and fresh mango, all pureed together into a tasty mango sorbet drink.

-We've enjoyed them years ago on trips to Mexico, where they are also sometimes called "chamango" or "chamoyada", but you can make the mangonada at home so easily.
+We've enjoyed them years ago on trips to Mexico, where they are also sometimes called "chamoyada" or "chamango", but you can make the mangonada at home so easily.
 Time to bust out the blender!

 Let's talk about how to make a mangonada, shall we?

 Homemade Mangonada Ingredients

 - Fresh Mango.
 Ripe mango is your base ingredients.
 You can slice and freeze it easily, or buy frozen.

 - Mango Nectar.
 Mango nectar is a mix of mango juice with water and sweetener.
 You can use pure mango juice if desired.